Johann Henrich Buecher

 12. Census in 1880 in Pottstown, Montgomery, PA.
 20 The 1880 census recorded at 130 King Street: Daniel H. Beecher [indexed as Bucher not Beecher], widowed, 62, store keeper, was living with his brother, Samuel Beecher, widowed, clerk in store, 64, and a servant and boarder.
 Everyone and their parents were born in Pennsylvania.

-13. Newspaper: Reading Times: "Mrs. Sarah Gilbert Herr, of Philadelphia, aunt of Daniel H. and Samuel Beecher, of Pottstown, died yesterday, aged 80 years.", 15 Apr 1880, Reading, Berks, Pennsylvania, USA.
+13. Newspaper: Reading Times: "Mrs. Sarah Gilbert Herr, of Philadelphia, aunt of Daniel H. And Samuel Beecher, of Pottstown, died yesterday, aged 80 years.", 15 Apr 1880, Reading, Berks, PA.
 8

 14. Newspaper: Reading Times: Pottstown News: "D. H. Beecher received a fine lot of sheephead and other fish direct from the sea shore to-day.
-They were seen by a number of persons, some of whom had never looked at such big fish before.", 6 Jul 1882, Reading, Berks, Pennsylvania, USA.
+They were seen by a number of persons, some of whom had never looked at such big fish before.", 6 Jul 1882, Reading, Berks, PA.
 21

-16. Newspaper: Reading Times: Pacific Ocean excursion of Daniel H. Beecher and granddaughter Lizzie Beecher., 3 May 1883, Reading, Berks, Pennsylvania, USA.
+16. Newspaper: Reading Times: Pacific Ocean excursion of Daniel H. Beecher and granddaughter Lizzie Beecher., 3 May 1883, Reading, Berks, PA.
 23 Pottstown Affairs.
 Mr. Daniel H. Beecher and his grand-daughter Miss Lizzie Beecher, of this place, leave to-morrow morning for Philadelphia where they will join Cook's grand excursion to the Pacific Ocean.
 The party is limited to sixty persons and a special train of three Pullman Palace cars will leave Philadelphia at 4 o'clock.
 A Southern route will be taken going, touching Washington, Baltimore, Mammoth Cave, Ky., St. Louis, Yosemite Valley, and all places of interest.
 It will take about two and one-half months to complete this trip.

 17. Newspaper: Los Angeles Herald: D.H.
 Beecher's arrival in Los Angeles, 23 May 1883, Los Angeles, Los Angeles, CA. 24 "The following is the list of passengers by the Southern route, to arrive in Los Angeles at 4:46 o'clock this evening, specially telegraphed to the Herald from Caaa Grande, Arizona, at 10 o'clock last night...COOK'S CALIFORNIA EXCURSION.
 D H Beecher, Miss E L Beecher, Philadelphia."